-Under the amendment, the compensation committee will be responsible for (a) recommending the compensation policy to our board of directors for its approval (and subsequent approval by our shareholders) and (b) duties related to the compensation policy and to the compensation of our office holders as well as functions previously fulfilled by our audit committee with respect to matters related to approval of the terms of engagement of office holders, including:
+Under the amendment, our compensation committee is responsible for recommending the compensation policy to our board of directors for its approval (and subsequent approval by our shareholders) and is charged with duties related to the compensation policy and to the compensation of our office holders as well as functions related to approval of the terms of engagement of office holders, including:

-- recommending whether a compensation policy should continue in effect, if the then-current policy has a term of greater than three (3) years (approval of either a new compensation policy or the continuation of an existing compensation policy must in any case occur every three years); - recommending to the board periodic updates to the compensation policy; - · assessing implementation of the compensation policy; and - determining whether the compensation terms of the chief executive officer of the company need not be brought to approval of the shareholders (under special circumstances).
+- recommending whether our compensation policy should continue in effect, if the then-current policy has a term of greater than three (3) years (approval of either a new compensation policy or the continuation of an existing compensation policy must in any case occur every three years); - recommending to our board periodic updates to the compensation policy; - assessing implementation of the compensation policy; and - determining whether the compensation terms of the chief executive officer of our company need not be brought to approval of the shareholders (under special circumstances).

 The compensation committee must consist of at least three (3) members, including all of our external directors.
 Each remaining compensation committee member must be a director whose compensation does not exceed an amount that may be paid to an external director.
-The compensation committee will be subject to the same Companies Law restrictions as the audit committee as to (a) committee membership and (b) who may not be present during committee deliberations (as described under "-Approval of Related Party Transactions Under Israeli Law-Fiduciary Duties of Directors and Executive Officers-Disclosure of Personal Interests of an Office Holder" below).
+The compensation committee is subject to the same Companies Law restrictions as the audit committee as to (a) committee membership and (b) who may not be present during committee deliberations (as described under "-Approval of Related Party Transactions Under Israeli Law-Fiduciary Duties of Directors and Executive Officers-Disclosure of Personal Interests of an Office Holder" below).

 The NASDAQ Listing Rules also require that the compensation of the chief executive officer and all other executive officers of our company be determined, or be recommended to the board for determination, either by a majority of the independent directors, or by a compensation committee consisting solely of independent directors.
-We have opted to follow home country practice (in keeping with the Companies Law requirements described above) for our prospective compensation committee in lieu of these NASDAQ requirements, given that the two sets of requirements are not identical.
+We have opted to follow home country practice (in keeping with the Companies Law requirements described above) for our compensation committee in lieu of these NASDAQ requirements, given that the two sets of requirements are not identical.
 See Item 16.G of this annual report ("Corporate Governance") below.